stanford-futuredata/dawn-bench-entries/README.md

 - `top1Accuracy`: Reported in percentage points from 0 to 100.
 Accuracy of model on CIFAR10 test dataset.
 - `timestamp`: Date of submission in format `yyyy-mm-dd`
 - `logFilename`: [Optional] URL pointing to training / inference logs
-- `misc`: [Optional] List of other miscellaenous notes, such as batch size, framework version, etc.
+- `misc`: [Optional] JSON object of other miscellaneous notes, such as batch size, framework version, etc.

 Note that it is only necessary to specify _one_ of the `latency` and `cost` fields outlined